drummondlab/drummondlab.github.io/team/_posts/2016-06-08-haneul-yoo.md

 Haneul was a graduate student advisor for the UChicago iGEM team, [GeneHackers][4].
 If you are a first-year graduate student, she recommends reading the [BSD Student Mentor guide][5].

-Haneul won the 2022 Department of Biochemistry & Molecular Biology's Best Thesis award.
+Haneul won the 2022 Best Overall Dissertation in the Biological Sciences Division.

 After receiving her Ph.D., she joined [Ibrahim Cissé's group][6] at the Max Planck Institute of Immunobiology and Epigenetics as a postdoctoral scholar.